valentinfx/HTOT/README.md

 ## Contribute

-You're welcome to contribute to this project by creating a branch and issuing a merge request.
+You're welcome to contribute to this project by creating a branch and issuing a merge request like a normal human being.
 I've made it so implementing a new render engine should be easy.